 SWK-311 Research Practicum II, 3 cr.
 Taken concurrently with SWK-356.
 Continuation of SWK-310.
 Focus on evaluation of practice effectiveness; attention given to design and implementation of single system evaluation.
-Prereq.: SWK-310.

-SWK-325 Elective Practicum in Social Work, 3 cr.
+Prereq.: SWK-310.SWK-325 Elective Practicum in Social Work, 3 cr.
 Internship in social service agency in which students are exposed to various experiences.
 Open to SWK majors only.

 SWK-327 Social Work Practice with Families, 3 cr.
 Overview of the field of family therapy; various approaches, differences in their underlying theoretical assumptions and their application in social work family assessments and interventions.
-Prereq.: SWK-304.
+Prereq.: SWK-206.

 SWK-353 Field Seminar I, 3 cr.
 Taken concurrently with SWK-355.
 Integration of knowledge, values and skills with experience in the field practicum.
-Prereq.: SWK-305 and successful completion of English competency exam.
+Prereq.: SWK-305.

 SWK-354 Field Seminar II, 3 cr.
 Taken concurrently with SWK-356.
 Continuation of SWK-353.
-Prereq.: SWK-S53.
+Prereq.: SWK-S53, SWK-310 and SWK-355.